-Here at Whollygrail we believe in being transparent and honest with our community, sharing everything we can in order to help our customers make the best choices for themselves and the environment.
+Transparency and honesty is everything.
+We share everything we can with our community in order to help our customers make the best choices for themselves and the environment.

-We put a lot of thought into finding the best packaging for our products.
 Choosing the right packaging for a product requires a lot of consideration if you're a truly sustainable business.
-We need to evaluate the integrity and protection of the product, the impact in transport and use and post use, as well as accessibility and the impact to produce the packaging to begin with.
-It's exhausting, but worth it.
+We need to evaluate product integrity, the impact in transport, in use and post use, as well as accessibility and the impact to produce the packaging to begin with.
+It's exhausting, but completely worth it.

 After thorough research, we decided the best material to hold our natural products was recyclable PET plastic.
 We know what you’re thinking… How can we care so much about sustainability only to use plastic packaging?
 Let us explain…

 PET packaging is BPA free and provides an impervious barrier between the jar and the goodness inside.
-This is unlike other packaging options where chemicals from the flexible plastic can leach into the products and taint their pure ingredients.
-Yuck!
+This is unlike other packaging options where chemicals from the flexible plastic packaging or plastic lining on metals can leach into the products and taint their pure ingredients.

 Don’t get us wrong, we are definitely not supporting single-use plastic!
-After our containers have lived out their (longer than usual) lives holding our natural concentrates, they can be utilised for so many other uses or simply recycled to live another life in a different form.
+After our containers have lived out their (8-10X longer than usual) lives holding our natural concentrates, they can be utilised for so many other uses or simply 100% recycled to live another life in a different form.

 What about glass?

-Glass suits some products as a packaging material - we assess each product individually, looking at the entire process, ingredients, how the product will be used and it’s lifespan - it’s a holistic approach.
-We must also keep in mind that glass is heavy!
+Glass suits some products as a packaging material - we assess each product individually, looking at the entire process, ingredients, how the product will be used, safety and it’s lifespan - it’s a holistic approach.
+We also keep in mind that glass is heavy!
 During freight, a truckload could contain twice the amount of PET packaging because they are lighter and less fragile.
 Fitting more products into a single load means less trips and less transport emissions.
 Glass can also easily break - when it’s used in slippery bathrooms and being disposed of.
+It's also super important to note that we have no established glass recycling in Australia.
 Until we have an established recycling system for glass, we’ll keep campaigning for our government to establish the national waste management system we desperately need to eliminate the need for plastic.

 What about packaging made from recovered waste or plant materials?